 AMD is diagnosed during a complete eye examination.
 If you are at risk for AMD, they may perform one or more tests to check for signs of macular degeneration:

 This will test for deficiencies in your central vision.
-If some of the straight lines in the grid appear wavy, broken, or faded, this may be a sign of macular degeneration.
+If some of the straight lines in the Amsler grid appear wavy, broken, or faded, this may be a sign of macular degeneration.

 They will then use a special instrument to examine the back of your eye.
-They will be looking for drusen, the yellow deposits that form under the retina.
-These are a sign of macular degeneration.
+This can help them look for drusen under the retina.

 A camera will take several pictures as the dye highlights the blood vessels.
 The images will reveal if you have abnormal blood vessels or changes in your retina.